Why do we need a “new normal?”

 How We Are Doing This

-- encouraging university departments and others to publish information about how their masters programmes are pluralist via a relatively simple survey against the main 5 criteria themes below.
+- directors of programmes and others publish information about how their masters programmes are pluralist via a relatively simple survey against the main 5 criteria themes below.

-We are working with student-led groups such as Rethinking Economics, Exploring Economics and the Network for Pluralist Economics to ensure this information gets attention from undergraduates in their final year when they are likely to be considering applying for 21/22 masters programmes.
-We will also do extensive targeted social media advertising.
+We are working with student-led groups such as Rethinking Economics, Exploring Economics and the Network for Pluralist Economics to ensure this information gets attention from undergraduates in their final year when they are likely to be considering applying for 22/23 masters programmes.

-We have co-created the broad principles and criteria for teaching economics from a pluralist perspective:
+Our criteria for teaching economics from a pluralist perspective

 See here for full detailed criteria with translations into a range of languages